MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 The Web is constantly evolving.
 In the Evergreen distribution mode, the WebView2 Runtime is automatically kept up to date on the client to provide the latest features and security fixes.
 If you use Evergreen distribution, to ensure that your WebView2 app stays compatible with the web, you should set up testing infrastructure.

-Refer to [Prerelease testing using preview channels](../how-to/prerelease-testing.md) and [Self-host by deploying preview channels](../how-to/self-hosting.md) for best practices on how to test your app for forward-compatibility.
+For best practices on how to test your app for forward-compatibility, see [Prerelease testing using preview channels](../how-to/prerelease-testing.md) and [Self-host by deploying preview channels](../how-to/self-hosting.md).

 <!-- ------------------------------ -->
 #### Feature-detect when using recent APIs